 - 60 g (1/4 cup) water

-Day 1: Make the Starter
+Day 1: Make The Sourdough Starter

-Combine 60 g (1⁄2 cup) of whole wheat flour and 60 g (1⁄4 cup) of warm water in a large jar.
+- Add 60 g (1⁄2 cup) of whole wheat flour and 60 g (1⁄4 cup) of water to your sourdough starter jar.
+Total yield: 120 g sourdough starter.

-Mix with a fork until smooth; the consistency will be thick and pasty.
-If measuring by volume, add more water to thin out the texture if needed.
-Cover with plastic wrap or a lid, and let it rest in a warm spot, about 75-80 F for 24 hours.
+- Cover with plastic wrap or a lid, and let rest in a warm spot, about 75 F for 24 hours.

 Day 2: Got Bubbles?